Wasp Nests - Identification And What To Do About Them

 Seeing these markings could indicate there is or has been a wasp nest nearby.

-Last year, wasps here were collecting material from our garden fencing (above).
+Last year, wasps were collecting material from our garden fencing (above).
 They were using it to construct a nest in ivy growing up an old tree in our neighbour's garden.
-Our neighbours had sold the house and had already moved out.

 Where do social wasps build their nests?

-As stated, a nest may be in the ground - or in a compost heap, for that matter, or cavity in a building or other structure - this is the preferred kind of location for a yellow-jacket type wasp - for example Vespa germanica.
+As stated, a nest may be in a cavity in the ground - or in a compost heap, for that matter, or a cavity in a building or other structure - this is the preferred kind of location for a species such as the yellowjacket wasp, Vespula germanica

 I received a wonderful email and photograph from Kellie in Canada, of a lovely paper wasp nest: